libretiny-eu/libretiny/docs/dev/ota/README.md

 # UF2-based OTA

-LibreTuya's OTA updating is based on [Microsoft's UF2 specification](https://microsoft.github.io/uf2/).
+LibreTiny's OTA updating is based on [Microsoft's UF2 specification](https://microsoft.github.io/uf2/).
 Some aspects of the process, such as OTA1/2 support and target partition selection, have been customized with extension tags.

 !!! note
 	Just like in UF2, all values in this format are little-endian.